tk5/maximum_power_info_ratchet/README.md

 ## Directories reference

+src/experimental_analysis/: Directory containing IGOR files that perform analysis on the experimental data and generate the associated figures in main text and SI appendix.

+src/experimental_analysis/example_analysis/: Directory containing a self-contained example of how analysis of experimental data is done.
+README file contained in the directory explains further.

 src/limits.py: Script computing expected limits of performance following discussion detailed in SI Appendix Section L.

 src/power_vs_frequency_numeric/: Directory containing script and data corresponding to the calculation detailed in SI Appendix Section E and generates the theoretical curve found in Fig. 3A of the main text.